njdowdy/ixodes-tpt/TPT_Taxonomy_Cleaning.md

 # Terrestrial Parasite Tracker Taxonomy Cleaning

-The R script in this repository was created to clean the various taxonomic classification sources received from Terrestrial Parasite Tracker (TPT) participants to be added to the TPT Taxonomy Reource.
+The R script in this repository was created to clean the various taxonomic classification sources received from Terrestrial Parasite Tracker (TPT) participants to be added to the TPT Taxonomy Resource.
 This document describes the process completed by the script.

 ## Library Import
 The following R packages will be installed by the script: